 • Grated zucchini.
 The star ingredient!
 You’ll need to grate 1 large zucchini and strain it from the water, but there is no need to squeeze out all of the moisture.

 • Chocolate chips.
 Feel free to use any chocolate chips that you like, but we do recommend mini chocolate chips for better dispersion, so there is chocolate in every bite.
+I like to use semi-sweet chocolate chips to not overwhelm the flavor.

 Double Chocolate Zucchini Bread